ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 What are primary and secondary ICD-10 codes on a claim?

-The first code on a claim line is read as the primary diagnosis — the condition chiefly responsible for the encounter — and any codes that follow are secondary; the sequence itself infers which is which.
+The first code on a claim line is read as the primary diagnosis, the condition chiefly responsible for the encounter, and any codes that follow are secondary; there is no separate primary-diagnosis field, so the sequence itself carries the meaning.
 Some codes are only ever valid as secondary codes, including asterisk (manifestation) codes, sequelae codes and the External Cause Codes that must accompany injury and poisoning diagnoses.

 Sources